p-dimi/NLP-tookit/README.md

 # nlp_toolkit_public
 Requirements - in the toolkit folder, in the Requirements file.
+Might not work as intended in versions of Python earlier than 3.5

 The public version of my NLP tooklit library